Get in touch

-If you have any questions or want to get in touch, please email or call using the details provided below.
+If you have any questions or want to contact Conor, please email or call using the details provided below.

 Telephone: 01744 21336

-Please note that in order to receive a reply you must include your full postal address.
+Please note that in order for constituents to receive a full response you must include your name and postal address.

 What your MP can do for you